New Hampshire Administration Division

-The New Hampshire Administration Division, or NHAD, is a division within the New Hampshire Department of State that includes the governor and his executive council, the secretary of state and the state's justices of the peace, and has a variety of responsibilities, including presiding over the Board of Claims and the Board of Auctioneers, the application of apostilles and the issuing of special marriage licenses, among many other administrative tasks.
+The New Hampshire Administration Division, or NHAD, is a division within the New Hampshire Department of State.
+The division includes the governor, their executive council, the Secretary of State and the state's justices of the peace.
+The division has a variety of responsibilities and administrative tasks, including presidency of the Board of Claims and the Board of Auctioneers, the application of apostilles and the issuing of special marriage licenses.

 Activities

 The Administration Division has several responsibilities to its constituents, including the following: